tpryan/Comparisons/README.md

 The individual tasks and test scripts can take 1 argument:

 * __max__ - the number of records to retrieve from the database.

+Data comes from openflights.org.
+Get a copy of the data from them to test: http://openflights.org/data.html

 ## password